chesslablab/spablab/README.md

 1. `php/PgnChessGame.php` is only responding with `true` or `false`, depending on whether or not a PGN move is valid, but it has to respond with `check` and `checkmate` too -- and the GUI needs to be improved a little bit more (with colors or messages) accordingly.
 This is easy to do since the check and checkmate are calculated by PGN Chess already.

-2. O-O and O-O-O need to be updated on the frontend according to the result sent by the server.
+2. `php/PgnChessGame.php` works in single-player mode only at this moment.

-3. `php/PgnChessGame.php` works in single-player mode only at this moment.
+3. Have a look at the *en passant* move.

 ### 5. License